ITI Township Mankapur

-ITI Township Mankapur, also known as Sanchar Vihar Colony, is a township and a Nagar Panchayat (Notified Area Council) in Gonda district in the Indian state of Uttar Pradesh.
+ITI Township Manakur (also Sanchar Vihar Colony) is a township and a Nagar Panchayat (Notified Area Council) in Gonda district in the Indian state of Uttar Pradesh.

+Administration

 It is a residential colony under the Mankapur Unit of ITI Limited.
 It is a constituency of Uttar Pradesh Legislative Assembly.

+History

-It was established in the year 1983 for manufacturing Nation’s first Electronic Switching System (E-10B) in collaboration with M/S CIT-Alcatel.
-To cater to the New Technology demand, Mankapur started manufacturing OCB/CSN Exchanges from 1993-94 and supplied 3000 KL to BSNL/ MTNL.
+It was established in 1983 for manufacturing Nation’s first Electronic Switching System (E-10B) in collaboration with M/S CIT-Alcatel.
+Mankapur started manufacturing OCB/CSN Exchanges from 1993-94 and supplied 3000 KL to BSNL/ MTNL.
 The plant started manufacturing Base Trans-receiver Station (BTS rack) for GSM equipment in technical collaboration with M/S ALCATEL from July 2005.
-In the process of diversification, the plant produces Bank Mechanization Products like Note Counting and Fake Note Detecting machines.
-To further diversification efforts, the plant has built up a new infrastructure for manufacturing of LED Based Products like LED Solar lantern & LED street lights for rural applications and LED tube lights & decorative indoor lights for Grid Based urban applications.
+The plant produces Bank Mechanization Products like Note Counting and Fake Note Detecting machines.
+The plant has built a new infrastructure for manufacturing LED-based products like LED solar lantern and LED street lights for rural applications, LED tube lights and decorative indoor lights for Grid-based urban applications.

-A lean and highly productive plant by virtue of its structure has the modern facilities for assembly & automatic testing with SMT Line, environmental test labs, PCB manufacturing and sophisticated Powder Coating Line.

 Projects of national importance like Network For Spectrum (NFS) and National Population Register (NPR-40) are being executed by ITI Mankapur plant.

 The Unit is proud of winning Prime Minister’s National Shram Award (viz, 11 Shram Devi & 01 Shram Shree).
-The Unit is ISO 9001-2008 certified and also accredited with ISO 14001: 2004 Certification for Environment Management System.
+The Unit is ISO 9001-2008 certified and accredited with ISO 14001: 2004 Certification for Environment Management System.

 Climate

-The climate of Mankapur is a subtropical humid climate.
+The climate is a subtropcal humid climate.
 The rainiest month is in July and the coldest month is in January.